ericaraujophd/25fa-cs112/_sources/policies/content.md

 # Course Content

-CS 112 is organized by week, with each week structured as follows:
+CS112 is organized by week, with each week structured as follows:

 - Classroom sessions are Monday-Wednesday-Friday.
+- **Section A** meets at 12:15 pm, and **Section B** meets at 1:30 pm at SB382.
-    -   Prof. Araújo lectures' codes are [available in here](https://github.com/25sp-cs112-org/cs112b-codes){target="_blank"}
+    - Prof. Araújo lectures' codes are [available in here]()
 - The lab sessions are on Tuesdays.
 - Your lab submission is due Thursday at 23:59.
 - Your project submission is due the next Monday at 23:59 (the night before your next lab).